Updated WWE Night of Champions Card | 411MANIA

 * Undisputed WWE Championship Match: John Cena vs. CM Punk

-* King of the Ring Tournament Finals: Randy Orton vs. Jey Uso OR Cody Rhodes
+* King of the Ring Tournament Finals: Randy Orton vs. Cody Rhodes

 * WWE United States Championship Match: Jacob Fatu vs. Solo Sikoa